 “NO!” screamed the slightly-stupid girl.

 Becky stood and turned to run, but Misty ran her down with ease.
 The redhead plunged the knife into Becky’s exposed back, and the slightly-stupid girl went down hard with a loud scream.
-Misty stabbed her one more time in the back before pulling the girl’s head up to slit her exposed throat.
+Misty stabbed her one more time in the back before pulling up the girl’s head, only to slit Becky’s exposed throat a second later.

 “That means you’re number five, Cindy,” smiled Misty.
 “Welcome to the club!
 Now just sit right there so I can kill you.
 It’ll only hurt for a moment, and then you’ll die and go to Hell.
 I’ll get my power from Allerakth, and everyone wins…Well, I’ll win, and you’ll be tortured in Hell, but that sounds like a ‘you’ problem…You know what?
 I’ll just stop talking and kill you now.”

-The redhead ran toward her and stabbed downwards at her face, but Cindy reached up and caught Misty’s offending wrist with her own left hand, stopping the point of the blade just before it reached her left eye.
+The redhead ran toward her and stabbed downwards at her face, but Cindy reached up and caught Misty’s offending wrist with her own left hand, stopping the point of the blade just before it reached the left lens of her thick glasses.

 Misty grunted and pushed hard against her, but to no avail.